pregiotek/ion-floating-menu/README.md

 # ion-floating-menu
 Material UI-like Floating Action Button and Menu for Ionic applications

+\[enhanced\] added placement attribute to position floating menu in the right or left bottom corner

 ## Features

 * Button similar to the Material UI Floating Action Button